Skip to Content

 Find one word that matches your authority level.
 Can you "require" this or should you "advocate strongly" for it?

-Find one word that connects to your audience's decision-making style.
-Do they need to be "persuaded" through logic or "moved" through emotion?
+Find one word that connects to how your audience actually makes decisions.
+Do they need to be "persuaded" through logic or "moved" through feeling?

-Swap those words into your communication.
+Swap those words in.
 Read it out loud.
 Feel the difference?

-That's the power of vocabulary precision.
-Multiply that across every communication you have, and you start to see why influence masters obsess over word choice.
+That's vocabulary precision at work.
+Multiply that across every important communication you have, and you start to see why people who are genuinely good at influence obsess over their word choices.

 Your words aren't just describing your influence.
 They're creating it.